jessejinnaruiz/coding-interviews-exercises/PUB-dataengineering-technical-takehome/README.md

 README:
+    Build your solution in the SRC folder.
+Provide us with source code that we can run on our end to reproduce your results and/or tests/builds.
+The choice of tools and packaging for building this project are up to you but please don’t use a remotely hosted source-control tool.

-    This test is designed to help us asses your ability to problem solve and program around a relevant data transformation use-case.
+    This test is designed to help us asses your ability to problem solve and prqogram around a relevant data transformation use-case.
 The provided data sample is anonymized for privacy reasons and it reflects information from our content distribution network, (i.e. how we serve streams).

     Assessment has the following folder structure:
     ```